It’s that time of year again when autism parents all over the world start to panic. What on earth am I going to buy my kids for Christmas this year?

 This is definitely something I want to add to the playroom!
 It’s the perfect spot for the Tommy to lay back and read his books, or for Jude to watch his iPad.
 A beanbag gives that feeling of pressure when you sink into it that so many of our kids crave.
 Again, there’s all kinds of shapes, colours, materials and sizes you can get, so think what would suit your child best.

 So there you have it.
-Hopefully there’s an idea or two here that might make the perfect Christmas present for your child.
-If you have any other suggestions please let me know in the comments.
+Hopefully there’s an idea or two here that might make the perfect Christmas present for your autistic child.
+If you have any other suggestions feel free to add them to the comments

 Merry Christmas everyone!